Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/background/background.md

 This method has one required parameter:

-- `content`: The view to use as the background.
+- `Content`: The view to use as the background.

 Additionally, there are a few optional parameters: